-On November 7, 2018, the Company formed ViralClear for the purpose to pursue additional applications of the PURE EPTM signal processing technology outside of electrophysiology and subsequently in 2020 was repurposed to develop a broad-spectrum anti-viral agent that had potential against the COVID-19 virus.
-In late 2020, ViralClear again was repurposed back to pursuing additional applications of the PURE EPTM signal processing technology outside of cardiac electrophysiology.
+On November 7, 2018, the Company formed a subsidiary, now known as ViralClear, to pursue additional applications of the PURE EPTM signal processing technology outside of cardiac electrophysiology, and subsequently in 2020, was repurposed to develop merimepodib, a broad-spectrum anti-viral agent that showed potential for the treatment of COVID-19.
+Since late 2020, ViralClear has been realigned with its original objective of pursuing additional applications of the PURE EPTM signal processing technology outside of cardiac electrophysiology.

-As of June 30, 2021 and December 31, 2020, the Company had a majority interest in ViralClear of 69.95% and 70.21%, respectively.
+As of September 30, 2021 and December 31, 2020, the Company had a majority interest in ViralClear of 68.44% and 70.21%, respectively.